jraymondt/badgers-rift/src/content/blog/2024/in-flight-entertainment.md

 That more or less explains my current mood, minus the throwing up, I love the drama.

-I have been playing with my new tablet I was able to get from o✨tus.
+I have been playing with my new tablet I was able to get from otis.
 You have seen some of my scrawl already.

 ![scarwl](/img/2024/i_dont_know_much.png)